 New York City weathered a 16-hour power failure in 2003 that affected 120 hospitals, with one forced into bankruptcy and 10 others suffering significant revenue loss, according to the 2010 study by Lawrence Associates.

 Electricity failures at hospitals in Louisiana during Hurricane Katrina led to lawsuits.
 Tenet Healthcare Corp.
-(THC), the third-largest publicly traded U.S. hospital chain, agreed to settle a class-action lawsuit over patient deaths brought by families who blamed the actions of officials at the company’s Memorial Medical Center in New Orleans.
+(THC:US), the third-largest publicly traded U.S. hospital chain, agreed to settle a class-action lawsuit over patient deaths brought by families who blamed the actions of officials at the company’s Memorial Medical Center in New Orleans.
 At least 34 patients died at the hospital after the hurricane knocked out power.

 Backup generators need to be tested regularly and gas or diesel fuel replaced, Orlowicz said.
 They also need to be kept on floors that are above any potential flooding, he said.